 Tim O'Mara, Executive Director

-Tim O’Mara is the Co-Founder and Executive Director of Bearings Bike Shop.
+Tim O’Mara is the Founder and Executive Director of Bearings Bike Shop.
 Before starting the bike shop, Tim was a self-taught entrepreneur, building a stock imagery and videography business from the ground up.
 His passion for working with youth and children began in 2000 and continued for 12 years as he volunteered in church youth ministry, mentoring teens and leading worship service production.
 As a student, Tim struggled in school, eventually leading him to drop out of high school at the age of 17.
 Having forged a path through difficult circumstances allows him a unique connection point to many of the families the Bearings Bike Shop serves.
 His matter-of-fact personality and fearlessness grant him unique credibility on the streets of Atlanta’s hardest neighborhoods.
-He and Becky have been residents of Adair Park for almost 10 years and have two children.
+He and Becky have been residents of Adair Park for over 10 years and have two children.

 becky o'mara, director of operations and advancement